Ray-7000/portfolio/README.md

 ### Anomaly Detection Algorithm for Healthcare Datasets
 [Poster](https://faculty.salisbury.edu/~ealu/reu/Projects_File/2024/AnomalyDetection.pdf)

-Co-authored a research report on anomaly detection in healthcare, applying advanced statistical models and collaborative academic writing skills.
 Parsed and visualized large datasets using a hybrid Random Forest and Logistic Regression algorithm in Python, improving anomaly detection accuracy.
-Designed and deployed a project website using HTML, CSS, and JavaScript to enhance public accessibility and engagement with research findings
+Designed and deployed a project website using **Javascript**, **HTML**, and **CSS**.

 [Code](/anomaly-detection-code)